 Hint: By touch interaction, you can adjust your viewing perspective on the vector and the point.
 You can also zoom in and out.
 You might want to consider a perspective where the point is centered in the viewing screen to figure out first.

-Later in the course, we'll discover that vectors can also be thought of as collections of numbers, making them ideal building blocks for multivariable functions.
+Later in the course, we'll see that vectors are also collections of numbers, making them ideal building blocks for multivariable functions.

-For example, the point in the last problem sits in space and (as we'll learn) locating it requires three numbers called coordinates.
+For example, the point in the last problem sits in space and locating it requires three numbers called coordinates.
 The vector whose tip sits at the point can also be described with these same three numbers!

 Calculus truly is the mathematics of limits.
 Without limits, we couldn't define derivatives or integrals, the two pillars of our subject.
 This is true no matter how many independent variables we have.

 A single-variable limit can often be done with the help of continuity.
 Mathematically, continuity at a point means Intuitively, it means that the graph of the function has no holes or jumps or breaks.

 Later in the course, we'll learn precisely what it means to take a multivariable limit.
 We'll find continuity to be a huge help in this setting, too.